 Cost-related non-adherence (CRNA) to prescription medication measures the proportion of the population who modified their medication routines due to economic reasons in the past year.
 This includes delaying or not filling a prescription and/or skipping or reducing doses of medication to make the prescription last longer.

-This indicator is measured in the Survey on Health Care Access and Experiences (SHCAE-PSC), the Canadian Community Health Survey (CCHS) and the Survey on Access to Health Care and Pharmaceuticals During the Pandemic (SAHCPDP).
+In the Survey on Health Care Access and Experiences (SHCAE-PSC) and the Survey on Health Care Access and Experiences – Virtual Care and Pharmaceuticals (SHCAE-VCP) survey respondents are asked:

 In the past 12 months, did you do any of the following because of the cost of your prescription medication?